jmfontaine/kornak/README.txt

 SYSTEM REQUIREMENTS
 -------------------

+Kornak requires :
-Kornak requires PHP 5.1.4 or later and works best with 5.2.3 or later.
+- PHP 5.0 or later with the extensions date, pcre and spl activated
+- Zend Framework 1.8.0 or later

 INSTALLATION
 ------------